-Surveillance trapping for West Nile Virus and Eastern Equine Encephalitis began June 4th, 2020.
+Surveillance trapping for West Nile Virus and Eastern Equine Encephalitis began June 7th, 2021.
 All trap locations that have a history of isolations for WNV or EEE are considered permanent trap locations with samples being tested weekly.
 Gravid traps which capture egg bearing mosquitoes are used to sample Culex pipiens/restuans which are vectors for WNV, while CO2 baited light traps are used in an effort to collect Culiseta melanura which is known to be the species responsible for EEE transmission in birds.
 These traps are also capable of capturing other species of mosquito that are known to be vectors of EEE.
 Following years of record levels of WNV and EEE in Massachusetts, efforts focused on collecting and testing as many possible vector mosquitoes as possible.
-BCMCP staff trapped and submitted 227 samples from member towns during 2020 which is well below the number of submissions for 2019.
-Trapping effort was the same as in the previous year with all locations being sampled weekly but the mosquitoes simply were not there.
-Berkshire County saw no isolations of WNV or EEE during the 2020 season.
+BCMCP staff trapped and submitted 298 samples from member towns during 2021.
+Berkshire County saw three isolations of WNV in 2021 in the towns of Richmond, Otis, and Hinsdale.
+There were no isolations of EEE in Berkshire County in 2021.

 Figure 2.
-Mosquito Submissions Over 10 Years
+Mosquito Submissions BCMCP